Mitch Atkins

-Mitchell Shane Atkins (born October 1, 1985) is an American professional baseball pitcher for the High Point Rockers of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Chicago Cubs and Baltimore Orioles, and the Lamigo Monkeys of the Chinese Professional Baseball League.
+Mitchell Shane Atkins (born October 1, 1985) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Baltimore Orioles, and in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys.

 Atkins played high school baseball at Northeast Guilford High School in McLeansville, North Carolina.
 He originally committed to Elon University, but was drafted by the Cubs as the 216th overall pick in the seventh round of the 2004 MLB Draft.

 Professional career

 Chicago Cubs

 Atkins was drafted by the Chicago Cubs in the 7th round, 216th overall, of the 2004 Major League Baseball draft.
 After signing, Atkins made his professional debut for the AZL Cubs.
 In 2005, he played for the Low-A Boise Hawks, recording a 3–6 record and 5.03 ERA in 15 appearances.
 He spent the 2006 season with the Single-A Peoria Chiefs, registering a 13–4 record and 2.41 ERA with 127 strikeouts in 25 games.
 He split the 2007 season between the Double-A Tennessee Smokies and the High-A Daytona Cubs, accumulating a 9–8 record and 3.57 ERA in 141.0 innings of work.
 In 2008, Atkins split the year between Tennessee and the Triple-A Iowa Cubs, pitching to a 17–7 record and 4.00 ERA with 132 strikeouts in 28 games.
 He began the 2009 season in Iowa.

 In his minor league career, Atkins was twice named the Pacific Coast League Pitcher of the Week and also was a Southern League All-Star (2008), Florida State League All-Star (2007), and a Midwest League All-Star (2006).
 He was believed to be the first MLB player from Guilford County NC schools since 1964.

 He made his Major League debut on July 29, 2009, against the Houston Astros.
 Atkins pitched two games during late July 2009, allowing no runs, but would not see a big league mound again until July 9, 2010, when he pitched a 1.1 innings in Los Angeles.
 On September 21, 2010, Atkins was designated for assignment by the Cubs after recording a 6.30 ERA in 5 games.
 On November 6, 2010, Atkins elected free agency.